-It’s a check that has been verified by the issuing bank.
+It’s a personal check written by a bank account holder that has been verified and guaranteed by the issuing bank.
 In most cases, it’s just a regular check that has been written out in advance.
-The bank then verifies that sufficient funds are available and stamps the check as certified by the institution.
+The bank then verifies that the funds are available and stamps the check as certified by the institution.

 Because the bank has certified that the money is in the account, they then set aside that amount within your account.
 You won’t be able to withdraw it or otherwise use it.
 Instead, it’s held until it has been deposited into the account of the recipient.

 It’s virtually impossible.
 This is the reason why they’re a popular form of money transfer for large amounts of cash where a debit or credit card may not be appropriate or feasible.

 How do cashier’s checks differ from certified checks?

 A cashier’s check goes through the same verification process as a certified check and both are considered “official checks.”
 So, where does the difference come in?
 The answer is where the money originates.

 With a certified check, the bank verifies that the money is in your account and the funds are drawn when the check is deposited or cashed.
 A cashier’s check works the same way, except the funds are not drawn from a bank account but paid for with cash.

 Instead of guaranteeing money is in an account, you purchase a cashier’s check in a way similar to a money order.
 Other than this small difference, certified and cashier’s checks are virtually identical.

 It starts out just like any other check.
 The first thing you need to do is fill out the amount, the intended recipient and sign it.
 Take the check to your bank and a teller will certify it for you.